V/H/S/Beyond: "Stowaway"

-A woman named Halley, who is implied to have left her husband and child behind, documents her findings of possible extraterrestrial encounters in the Mojave Desert.
-As night falls, she witnesses a light fall from the sky and goes to investigate it.

-She finds an alien spaceship and enters to examine its interior; when she accidentally cuts herself, small nanites come out and heal her.
-Halley quickly learns that this causes minor mutations due to the ship keeping animals in stasis and copying their DNA.
-After she hides from an alien, Halley realizes that she has no escape.
-The nanites appear again and heal her injuries as the ship accelerates to light speed, throwing her around and injuring her again.
+Recorded over footage from her daughter's birthday party, Hailey documents her findings of possible extraterrestrial encounters in the Mojave Desert.
+After investigating a light falling from the sky, she finds and enters an alien spaceship.
+While examining its interior, she cuts herself, and nanites come out to heal her.
+She discovers that this causes mutations due to the ship keeping animals in stasis and copying their DNA.
+After she hides from an alien, Hailey realizes that she has no escape.
+Hailey is mangled as the ship accelerates to light speed, trapping her in a cycle of mutilation and repair.
+Hailey sees the alligator keychain she gifted her daughter, whom she is heavily implied to have abandoned, floating just out of her mutated self's reach, leaving her to sob as the footage ends.

-Healed once more by the nanites, Halley begins to suffer more and more gruesome mutations which begin to include biological features of everything from spiders, to octopuses, and other animals collected by the aliens that are in suspended animation on the ship, the result of the many cycles of injury and repair as the ship continues to its unknown destination, implying that the ship will not allow her to die even if the journey takes endless years.
-Halley sees the alligator keychain she gave her daughter for her birthday, which she has kept all through the segment, floating just out of her immobile, mutated form's reach, leaving Halley to despairingly sob as the footage ends.

 "Abduction/Adduction" — Epilogue

-Horowitz, Pueringer, Gorski, and Brian Baker of paranormal website The Superstitious Times watch the footage from the cameras to give their reactions and describe what is happening.

-After they give their thought on it, the footage is shown and presented without comment; the experts cannot verify or vouch for its authenticity.
-The footage shows the eldest son asleep in bed as an alien creature enters his bedroom, removes what appears to be alien eggs from his body, then takes the camera and shoves it down his throat.
+Horowitz, Pueringer, Gorski, and Brian Baker of The Superstitious Times watch the son's footage from the cameras to give their reactions and describe what is happening.
+The footage shows him asleep in bed as an alien creature enters his bedroom, removes eggs from his body, and takes the camera and shoves it down his throat.